pingcap/docs-cn/tiup/tiup-mirror.md

 This section introduces the usage examples of the `mirror` command.

-### Deploy a TiDB Cluster offline using TiUP

-Refer to [Deploy a TiDB Cluster Offline Using TiUP](/production-offline-deployment-using-tiup.md#step-1-prepare-the-tiup-offline-component-package) to install the TiUP offline mirror, deploy a TiDB cluster, and start it.
+Refer to [Deploy a TiDB Cluster Using TiUP](/production-deployment-using-tiup.md#method-2-deploy-tiup-offline) to install the TiUP offline mirror, deploy a TiDB cluster, and start it.